The incredible Inch Beach in Kerry is arguably one of the best beaches in Kerry.

-One of the most popular beaches on the peninsula, Inch is hailed as the largest uninterrupted sand beach in western Europe.
+One of the most popular beaches on the peninsula (especially as it’s one of a few beaches near Killarney) Inch is hailed as the largest uninterrupted sand beach in western Europe.

 As you ramble along its sandy shores, framed by Dingle Bay and the mountains of Kerry, you’re hit with the undeniable feeling that you’ve just discovered one of earth’s hidden, unspoiled gems.

 If weather permits, grab a cup of coffee in the restaurant just off the strand and sit out on the little patio they have out front.

 Inch Beach is one of the most popular places to go surfing in Ireland, thanks to the reputation the waves here have racked up over the years.

 Below, you’ll find out everything you need to know if you fancy spending a few hours or a few days surfing on Inch Beach.

 Each offers a variety of different options for people that fancy giving surfing on Inch Beach a shot, with classes on offer to suit all levels.